Bastien-Arlot/GuessMyNumber/README.md

 Just a simple guy who tries to get from zero to not-zero (step by step).

-Come say hello on twitter and if you have any suggestion feel free to tell me!
+Come say hello on twitter(see below) and if you have any suggestion feel free to tell me!

 ## Crédit 🔗